it was generally thought that only someone who was

 of others, of interacting with strangers, and of interacting with authority

 figures.
-Unfortunately, a fear of interacting with authority figures can
+Note that a fear of interacting with authority figures (such as

-make it very difficult to seek treatment for a social phobia.
+psychologists) can make it very difficult to seek treatment for a social

 Specific Phobias are also a form of anxiety (although